keu/docs/software_versioned_docs/version-0.16/houston-api.md

 sidebar_label: 'Houston API'
 title: 'Houston API'
 id: houston-api
-description: Use the GraphQL Playground to interact with Astronomer Enterprise's API.
+description: Use the GraphQL Playground to interact with Astronomer Software's API.
 ---

 ## Overview

 Astronomer's Houston API is the source of truth across the entire Astronomer platform.

-For Astronomer Enterprise users, our API is an easy way to do any of the following:
+For Astronomer Software users, our API is an easy way to do any of the following:

 1. Query the platform's database for information about a user, Workspace, or Deployment
 2. Make changes to the platform's database (with the right permissions)